wiseman-timelord/Chat-Gradio-Gguf/README.md

 | RPG Text             | Single RPG model              | Narrative, character tracking, uncensored       | Parse entities with regex, save JSON states in .\data\history\                         |
 | RPG Text + Images    | RPG + image model (Flux.1-schnell) | Text RPG + scene images                      | Trigger Flux via llama.cpp image fork, display in Gradio gallery (256x256 max)         |
 ```
+- Ideas for introduce a, `Chat-Persistent` and `Rpg-Persistent`, mode, where under that mode then it is not specific to the session, and by creating/loading a session, then it would look this up.
+This could be like lighter version of RPG with 1 AI character, and be like, `Counsellor` or `Girlfriend`, then someone could persistently chat, they cant because its on rotation, to there is a point to it.
 - Introduction of `Text-Gradio-Gguf.sh` file and modifications of scripts, to enable, Linux AND Windows, support.
 - Verbose Clear Concise Printed Notifications for all stages of model interaction/json handling: `Sending Prompt to Code Model...`, `Generating Code for Chat Model...`, `Response Received from Code Model...`.
 - Color themes.
 Deepseek R1 AND Grok3Beta, found this extremely difficult, Deepseek was better.
 It needs to be re-attempted later, possibly with GPT4o1.
 Make it all shades of grey, then allow people to choose the primary button color in configuration, or something simple like that.